|

 - Having easy access to firearms

-While certain factors can’t be modified, such as past history, demographic, and family history, many other factors can be modified and addressed to help a veteran cope with PTSD, substance abuse, and feelings of alienation and guilt.
+While certain factors can’t be modified, such as personal history, demographics and family history, many other factors can be modified and addressed to help a veteran cope with PTSD, substance abuse and feelings of alienation or guilt.

-What Can Be Done to Stop Veteran Suicide?
+What Can Be Done to Stop Vietnam Veteran Suicide?

-Established shortly after the U.S. entered World War II, the United Service Organizations (USO) entertained troops overseas and kept Americans involved in socially supporting military personnel.
+Established shortly after the United States entered World War II, the United Service Organizations (USO) entertained troops overseas and kept Americans involved in socially supporting military personnel.
 Although the USO dissolved in 1947, it was later restored when the Korean War began in 1950.

-Today, the USO has centers all over the world that offer programs for making it easier to contact family and friends back home.
-USO centers provide computers, Wi-Fi access, and international calling services to military personnel for free.
-In addition, USO Warrior Centers located in Fort Belvoir, VA, Bethesda, MD, and Landstuhl, Germany are designed to assist service members suffering from suicide ideation, PTSD, and physical injuries.
-USO Warrior Centers offer communal kitchens, outdoor gardens, and counseling-type programs to help troops dealing with the physical and mental trauma of being deployed.
+Today, the USO has centers all over the world that offer programs to make it easier to contact family and friends back home.
+USO centers provide computers, Wi-Fi access and international calling services to military personnel for free.
+In addition, USO Warrior Centers located in Fort Belvoir, VA, Bethesda, MD, and Landstuhl, Germany, are designed to assist service members suffering from suicide ideation, PTSD and physical injuries.
+USO Warrior Centers offer communal kitchens, outdoor gardens and counseling-type programs to help troop members who are dealing with the physical and mental trauma of being deployed.

-The Veterans Crisis Line is operated by the U.S. Department of Veterans Affairs and provides 24/7 access to crisis intervention services for active-duty service members, veterans, national guard members, and families of veterans or current service members.
-There are three ways a person can contact representatives at the Veterans Crisis Line–via online chat, text messages, or phone calls.
-All chats, texts, and phone conversations remain confidential and callers do not need to give their names when talking to a counselor.
+The Veterans Crisis Line is operated by the U.S. Department of Veterans Affairs and provides 24-7 access to crisis intervention services for active-duty service members, veterans, National Guard members and families of veterans or current service members.
+There are three ways a person can contact representatives at the Veterans Crisis Line: online chat, text messages or phone calls.
+All chats, texts and phone conversations remain confidential, and callers don’t need to give their names when talking to a counselor.

-If you or someone you know is a veteran who may be experiencing suicidal thoughts, call the Veterans Crisis Line immediately; or, call “911” or go to your nearest emergency room.
+If you or someone you know is a veteran who may be experiencing suicidal thoughts, call the Veterans Crisis Line immediately, or call 911.
+You may also go to your nearest emergency room for help.

 For information about our specialized inpatient treatment program for first responders, including veterans, call FHE today.